Aerosh/d-dchallenge/README.md

 Then, I upgraded with a simple MLP with a single Hidden layer.
 I saw how elements were put together and which elements were essential.
 I also took some times to go through some reading on Theano documentation and understand its basic concepts.

-The next step was the implementation of multiple convolutional layer with Lenet.
-It was an upgrade of the previous MLP, following nearly the same procesure, with a bit more of OOP involved.
+The next step was the implementation of multiple convolutional layers with Lenet.
+It was an upgrade of the previous MLP, following nearly the same procedure, with a bit more of parameters involved.

 With this base architecture and understanding of Theano, I changed the structure to something I though was more clear and more easy to debug and improve.
 I tried to make things less dependant on values and more reliable on user input.
+My desire was to make this project more modular.

-For the improvements and changes asked, I tried myself and started to look at some answers available on forums.
+For the improvements and changes asked, I tried myself with the documentation and started to look at some answers available on forums.
 I also find multiple github repositories with some theano code to validate my choices or to help into understanding even further.

 Finally, I was also inspired by some paper, such as AlexNet, ResNet or LeNet5 for some intuition on data augmentation and architecture construction.

 ## Further improvements
 (Suggestions)
 ### Dropout
-Dropout is a common techniques is more recent CNN architectures.
-It has proven its efficiency to avoid overfitting by randomly remove a portion of the output data.
+Dropout is a common technique in recent CNN architectures.
+It has proven its efficiency to avoid overfitting.

 ### Batch Normalization
 Batch Normalization enable a normalization among layers and batches.
-It speed up computation and guarantee some uniform processing of the data
+It speed up computation and brought some improvement in term of training time.